RWKV-APP/ci_demo/scripts/README_HF_UPLOAD.md

 ### Upload fails with connection errors

-- If using a mirror, verify the `HF_ENDPOINT` is correct
+- Check network connectivity to HuggingFace
-- Check network connectivity to the endpoint
+- If needed, you can set `HF_ENDPOINT` to use a mirror, but uploads should go to the official endpoint

 ### Repository doesn't exist